NRHietala/nrhietala/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working through Lambda School's 6-month full stack web development curriculum
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with other passionate developers
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...